SciML/DiffEqFlux.jl/docs/src/examples/collocation.md

 ## Generating the Collocation

-The smoothed collocation is a spline fit of the datapoints which allows us to get a an estimate of the approximate noiseless dynamics:
+The smoothed collocation is a spline fit of the data points which allows us to get an estimate of the approximate noiseless dynamics:

 ```@example collocation
 using Lux, DiffEqFlux, Optimization, OptimizationFlux, DifferentialEquations, Plots